kingjay66/aio-cli-plugin-aem/README.md

   --help                       Show help

 DESCRIPTION
-  Updates the remote SPA configuration property of your AEM project to the location your SPA is deployed to.
+  location your SPA is deployed to.
 This will only work if you used aio to bootstrap and deploy your SPA.